What is Considered a Clean Driving Record & How to Check | Gabi

 If you’re a safe driver who obeys traffic laws, you’ll pay lower car insurance premiums than your neighbor who has several speeding tickets on his driving record.
-How much more will you have to pay for car insurance if your driving record isn’t spotless?
+What is considered a clean driving record and how much more will you have to pay for car insurance if your driving record isn’t spotless?
 It depends on what your traffic violations were and when they happened, as well as the insurance company’s rating system.

 Violations and Accidents